Menu

 Lifetime Achievement Medal: Lord Norman Foster

-The Lifetime Achievement Medal, supported by Fortnum & Mason, honours an individual who has made significant and fundamental contributions to the design industry over their career.
+The Lifetime Achievement Medal was presented to Lord Norman Foster by Jo Newton, Director of Buying at Fortnum & Mason.
+It honours an individual who has made significant and fundamental contributions to the design industry over their career.

 Lord Norman Foster is Founder and Executive Chairman of Foster + Partners, a global studio for architecture, urbanism and design, rooted in sustainability.
 Over more than five decades, the practice has pioneered a sustainable approach to architecture and urbanism through a wide range of work, from masterplans to offices, cultural buildings, airports and industrial design.